wshekrota/ind/README.md

-**ind** - is golang code to aggregate the output from an elastic endpoint **Actually this could be generalized to a client for elasticsearch that could do any endpoint.**
+**ind** - is golang code to aggregate the output from an elastic endpoint.

+  **Actually this could be generalized to a client for elasticsearch that could do any endpoint.**

 **elastic indices**